Abandoned Mining Wastes Project

 Review the User Guide to the data viewer.

-The Abandoned Mining Wastes Project Data Viewer is operated by the DEQ.
+The Abandoned Mining Wastes Project Data Viewer is operated by EGLE.
 The purpose of the data viewer is to enhance stakeholder engagement through transparent information sharing.

 The data viewer provides access to an enormous amount of highly technical information that may not be relevant to all stakeholders.
 GIS tools work with a comprehensive database to help make information easy to find.
 The intelligent links between maps, data and records make this application powerful yet easy to use for experienced and trained personnel.